When to Double Down after a Split in Blackjack?

 - Some casinos may have specific rules regarding which hands can be doubled down (e.g., only on totals of 9, 10, or 11).

-When to Double Down ?
+When to Double Down?

-The most favorable situations usually involve a hand total of 10 or 11, where the chances of drawing a high-value card (10, Jack, Queen, or King) are strong, potentially bringing your total to 20 or 21.
+The most favourable situations usually involve a hand total of 10 or 11, where the chances of drawing a high-value card (10, Jack, Queen, or King) are strong, potentially bringing your total to 20 or 21.

 Importance of Hand Values: